Best headphones for music 2024: Elevate your listening with our top picks

 How much should I spend on headphones?

 When it comes to audiophile headphones, there’s no limit to how much you can spend on a pair of headphones.
 As a rule of thumb, I'd suggest you budget at least $370/£280.
-This will get you a pair of audiophile grade wired headphones.
+This will get you a pair of audiophile-grade wired headphones.
 Build quality and exotic wooden finishes start to come into play at around $600/£450 upwards.

-Do I need noise cancelling?
+Do I really need noise cancelling?

 Are different headphones better for certain genres?

-Prog, metal, punk, classic rock, alt, jazz – all genres are produced by artists and engineers to be heard the best way possible.
+Prog, metal, punk, classic rock, alt, goth, industrial, jazz – all genres are produced by artists and engineers to be heard the best way possible.
 So open-backed headphones, or over-ears are going to deliver a more convincing, larger audio experience than in-ear buds.

 If you do all of your listening at home and value outright sound quality, classic wired, open-backed on-ears are best.
 They will give you a sound to rival high quality loudspeakers.